gaurav-arena/gaurav-arena.github.io/_posts/2020-05-28-web_scrapping.md

     for ent in nlp(link.text).ents:
         print("\tText : {}, Entry : {}".format(ent.text,ent.label_))
 ```
+Headlines from the CNN website along with their entity types:

     Headline : What you need to know
     Headline : Study finds coronavirus associated with neurological complications